 Some poking around shows that most, if not all, recent Lisp systems are implemented partly in C!
 Why?
 Because virtually all general-purpose hardware/operating system combinations offer C compilers and a way to interface to their operating system through C. Since one must "bootstrap" from something, C is more convenient and more easily portable than assembly code.
-Assembly language coding is, too, however required to incorporate low-level machine descriptions when no other satisfactory method can be found.
+Assembly language coding is however, sometimes required to incorporate low-level machine descriptions when no other satisfactory method can be found, and usually a good compiler will need to know about the assembly-level operation codes of the machine it is compiling for.
 Above that minimal level, (95+ percent) of Lisp is implemented in Lisp (or a Lisp subset) language.
 For example, we know of no instance in which a Lisp compiler is written in a language other than Lisp.